-Among TEAEs of special interest identified in the blinatumomab product monograph and highlighted as important by clinical experts consulted for this review, Tumour Lysis Syndrome was NR for the Step 3 Safety Analysis Set in the E1910 trial.
-Cytokine release syndrome occurred in a higher percentage of patients in the blinatumomab plus chemotherapy arm (23/147 [15.6%]) than in the chemotherapy arm (0/128 [0.0%]).
-While infections were not stratified by those deemed serious, any infections and infestations occurred in a higher percentage of patients in the blinatumomab plus chemotherapy (34.7%) than in the chemotherapy arm (27.3%); however, most subcategories of infections of special interest including fusarium infection, pneumonia fungal, septic shock, aspergillus infection, bronchopneumonia, candida infection, enterococcal bacteremia, Escherichia sepsis, and lung infection were NR.
-Finally, relatively few patients in both treatment arms experienced neurotoxicity (2.4% versus 0.0%, respectively) or pancreatitis (0.0% and 0.8%, respectively).
+Among TEAEs of special interest identified in the blinatumomab product monograph and highlighted as important by the clinical experts consulted for this review, tumour lysis syndrome was NR for the step 3 safety analysis set in the E1910 trial.
+CRS occurred in a higher percentage of patients in the blinatumomab plus chemotherapy arm (23 of 147; 15.6%) than in the chemotherapy arm (0 of 128; 0.0%).
+Although infections were not stratified by severity, any infections and infestations occurred in a higher percentage of patients in the blinatumomab plus chemotherapy (34.7%) than in the chemotherapy arm (27.3%).
+However, most subcategories of infections of special interest were NR, including Fusarium infection, fungal pneumonia, septic shock, Aspergillus infection, bronchopneumonia, Candida infection, enterococcal bacteremia, Escherichia sepsis, and lung infection.
+Finally, relatively few patients in both the blinatumomab plus chemotherapy treatment arms experienced neurotoxicity (2.4% versus 0.0%, respectively) or pancreatitis (0.0% and 0.8%, respectively).

-Some of the TEAEs of special interest identified in the product monograph and highlighted as important by clinical experts consulted for this review are covered in the reporting of grade 3 or greater TEAEs; however, data on notable harms of any grade were not available.
+Some of the TEAEs of special interest identified in the product monograph and highlighted as important by the clinical experts consulted for this review are covered in the reporting of grade 3 or higher TEAEs; however, data on notable harms of any grade were not available.